HADRON: Hazard Aware Digitalisation and RObotics in Nuclear and other domains

 - Assistance projects for NND (Norwegian Nuclear Decommissioning) in preparation of decommissioning of legacy nuclear sites in Norway

 - The DigiDecom workshop and training series – annual events

 The aims are:

-- Enhance understanding of how existing expertise at IFE in cutting-edge market trends (e.g. machine learning, IoT, VR-AR, …) can be applied in various application areas where presence of industrial hazards (e.g. radiation, CBRN) is possible.
-This includes establishing a group of experts who have a basic understanding of nuclear decommissioning, radiological dosimetry, hazard impact (e.g. from airborne contaminants, CBRN, …), emergency response and other areas.
+- Enhance understanding of how existing expertise at IFE in cutting-edge market trends (e.g. machine learning, IoT, VR-AR, simulation, …) can be applied in various application areas where the presence of industrial hazards (e.g. radiation, CBRN) is possible.
+This includes establishing a team of experts who have a basic understanding of nuclear decommissioning, radiological dosimetry, hazard impact (e.g. from airborne contaminants, CBRN, …), emergency response, and other areas.

-- Build up complementary knowledge within the cross-sectorial team related to this virtual department in: Robotics (middleware), Building Information Modelling (BIM), LIDAR, sensor and avoid, path planning, wireless communication, rad hardening, sensor automation, object recognition and other technologies related to human, remote or human-robot collaborative work in areas with industrial hazards.
+- Build up complementary knowledge within the cross-sectorial team related to this virtual department in: Robotics (middleware), Building Information Modelling (BIM), LIDAR, sensor and avoid, path planning, wireless communication, rad hardening, sensor automation, object recognition, visualisation, simulation, and other technologies related to human, remote, or human-robot collaborative work in areas with industrial hazards.

-- Build up (extend existing) hardware testbed at IFE and establish a new laboratory supporting IFE’s existing project portfolio related to hazard-intelligent digitalisation and robotics, as well as extension of our portfolio with new projects requiring an interdisciplinary knowledge and a cross-sectorial team.
+- Extend hardware testbed at IFE and establish a new laboratory to support IFE’s project portfolio related to hazard-intelligent robotics, as well as support new projects in this field.

-- Support development of an extended centre of excellence hosted by IFE in collaboration with national and international partners within the field of hazard-intelligent digitalisation and robotics within various fields of applications (e.g. decommissioning of industrial facilities, emergency response, radiopharmaceutical production, etc.).
-This includes regularly hosting international experts (secondees) and students.
+- Support development of a centre of excellence in Halden, in collaboration with national and international partners within the field of hazard-intelligent digitalisation and robotics for a broad range of industries and applications, including decommissioning of industrial facilities, emergency response, radiopharmaceutical production, etc. This includes regularly hosting international experts and students.